Stephen Frears: Early career

-At the University of Cambridge, Frears was assistant stage manager for the 1963 footlights Revue, which starred Tim Brooke-Taylor, John Cleese, Bill Oddie and David Hatch.
-After graduating from the university, Frears worked as an assistant director on the films Morgan – A Suitable Case for Treatment (1966) and if....
-(1968).
-His first work as a director in his own right was "The Burning", a 31-minute adaptation of a short story by Roland Starke.
+At the University of Cambridge, Frears was assistant stage manager for the 1963 Footlights Revue, which starred Tim Brooke-Taylor, John Cleese, Bill Oddie and David Hatch.
+After graduating from the university, Frears worked as an assistant director on the films Morgan – A Suitable Case for Treatment (1966), directed by Karel Reisz, and if....
+(1968), directed by Lindsay Anderson.
+Frears also worked with Albert Finney on Charlie Bubbles (1968).

+With Finney's company Memorial Productions, Frears made The Burning, a 31-minute adaptation of a short story by Roland Starke.
 Although set in South Africa, it was filmed in Tangier.
-It found theatrical release attached to Francois Truffaut’s The Bride Wore Black.
+It was released theatrically attached to François Truffaut's The Bride Wore Black.

 Frears spent most of his early directing career in television, mainly for the BBC but also for the commercial sector.
 He contributed to several anthology series, such as the BBC's Play for Today.
-He also produced a series of Alan Bennett's plays for LWT, including The Old Crowd (1979, director:Lindsay Anderson).
+He also produced a series of Alan Bennett's plays for LWT, including The Old Crowd (1979, director: Lindsay Anderson).
+His directorial film debut was the noir detective spoof Gumshoe (1971).